Representation of the People Act 1948: Part V: Special provisions as to local government elections in Scotland

 County, district and burgh elections due in 1948 were postponed until 1949, and councillors due to retire were to continue in office.
 This also applied to county conveners, burgh provosts, honorary treasurers of burghs and chairmen of district councils.

 Part VI: General

-The final part of the Act listed the duties of the registration officer and established an appeals procedure for persons excluded from the register.
+The final part of the act listed the duties of the registration officer and established an appeals procedure for persons excluded from the register.
 It also allowed for funds to be made available for the registration process.

+Short title, commencement and extent

+Section 80(6) of the act provided that part V of the act, and part VI as relates to part V, would come into force on 1 October 1948.

+Section 81 of the act provided that the act may be cited as the "Representation of the People Act, 1948" and may be cited as a Representation of the People Act.

 Number of constituencies

-Schedule I set out the names, number and constitution of the constituencies, which replaced those created by the Representation of the People Act 1918 and Government of Ireland Act 1920.
-In a few counties where there had been an exceptional increase in the electorate since 1918, additional constituencies had been created for the 1945 general election by the House of Commons (Redistribution of Seats) Act 1944 as a temporary measure.
+Schedule I set out the names, number and constitution of the constituencies, which replaced those created by the Representation of the People Act 1918 (7 & 8 Geo.
+5. c.
+64) and Government of Ireland Act 1920 (10 & 11 Geo.
+5. c.
+67).
+In a few counties where there had been an exceptional increase in the electorate since 1918, additional constituencies had been created for the 1945 general election by the House of Commons (Redistribution of Seats) Act 1944 (7 & 8 Geo.
+6. c.
+41) as a temporary measure.